StevenBlack/vocab/million-dollar-words.md

 ### vituperative
 Violently abusive or fault-finding language, kind of like carping.
 When you bawl someone out, you use vituperative language.
-Pronounced VYE-TOO-PEH- RAY-TIV.

 ### volitation